Ranbir Kapoor: Early work and success (2007–2010)

-Critical acclaim (2011–2013)
+Rise to prominence (2011–2013)

 Following an item number in the children's film Chillar Party (2011), Kapoor took on the role of Janardhan "Jordan" Jakhar in Imtiaz Ali's Rockstar (2011), a drama that follows the journey of an aspiring musician from a humble background to international stardom.
 In preparation for the role, Kapoor lived with a Jat family in Pitam Pura and studied their mannerisms.
-He additionally learned to play the guitar and practiced extensively at A.R.
-Rahman's (the film's music composer) music studio.
+He additionally learned to play the guitar and practised extensively at composer A.R.
+Rahman's music studio.
 As part of the film's promotional activity, Kapoor performed at a live concert in Mumbai.
-Film critics were polarised on their view of the film, but were unanimous in their praise for Kapoor; Aniruddha Guha of Daily News and Analysis was particularly impressed with the film and thought that Kapoor's portrayal was one of "Hindi cinema’s most accomplished performances by a lead actor".
+Film critics were polarised on their view of the film, but were unanimous in their praise for Kapoor; Aniruddha Guha of Daily News and Analysis was particularly impressed with the film and thought that Kapoor's portrayal was one of "Hindi cinema's most accomplished performances by a lead actor".
 For the role, he won both the Best Actor and Best Actor (Critics) trophies at the 57th Filmfare Awards ceremony, along with Best Actor awards at Screen and IIFA.
 With a gross revenue of ₹1.07 billion, Rockstar was one of the top-grossing Hindi films of the year.